 Visitors struggle at right-back

 Greece did seem to struggle along their right hand side defensively, where Agoroyiannis had left too much vacancy prior to the opening goal.
 The same would happen again minutes later, when the goalscorer would get in behind him.
 D Brnović, played through by big defender Vujačić, had a huge open field ahead of him, proceeded almost to the byline before putting his cross in, but on this occasion it was cut out by Vakalopoulos, who conceded a left wing corner.
-The visitors then twice through headers from their two central defenders Mavridis and Vakalopoulos tried to clear Stojković' flag kick, but the ball eventually fell invitingly for Prosinečki who was lurking just outside the penalty area.
-The 20 year old had a go first time with his right foot, but his effort was comfortably gathered low down inside his right hand post by 'keeper Plitsis.
+The visitors then twice through headers from their two central defenders Mavridis and Vakalopoulos tried to clear Stojković’ flag kick, but the ball eventually fell invitingly for Prosinečki who was lurking just outside the penalty area.
+The 20 year old had a go first time with his right foot, but his effort was comfortably gathered low down inside his right hand post by ‘keeper Plitsis.
 Worringly, though, for the visitors, they had on two occasions by now revealed defensive frailties along their right.
-Agoroyiannis was making his only second international.
+Agoroyiannis was featuring in only his second international.
 It appeared evident that they were missing the services of regular full-back Khatziathanasiou.